 Future deterioration of the environment due to climate change or increased severe weather related events associated with climate change could affect both our operations and the operations of our suppliers and customers.
-The Company could experience increased operating costs due to new regulatory requirements and increased physical risks to our facilities due to volatile weather.
-The Company could experience disruptions or limitations to access of water.
+Climate change may be associated with extreme weather conditions such as more intense hurricanes, thunderstorms, tornadoes and snow or ice storms, as well as rising sea levels.
+Additionally, the Company could experience disruptions or limitations to access of water.
 Our suppliers may face similar challenges, which could impact our supply chain.
 Demand for our products may be impacted regionally as local climates adapt to global environmental changes.
+However, at this time, we are unable to determine the extent to which climate change may lead to increased storm or weather hazards affecting our operations.